5G is…

 Frequency bands

-In time, it will be possible to deploy 5G in the same frequency bands used for the existing 3G and 4G networks.
+5G is not only deployed in new frequency bands such as 700 MHz and 3600 MHz, but also in the same ones used for the existing 3G and 4G networks.
 In accordance with the principle of technological neutrality (imposed by the European Directives), the operators having obtained user rights in a given frequency band are free to decide which technology (2G, 3G, 4G or 5G) they use in that band.

 However, Europe has identified 3 “pioneer bands” that will be used for 5G all over the EU.
 This means that 5G equipment can be manufactured that operates on the same frequencies anywhere in Europe.
 The following frequency bands are concerned:

-• The 26 GHz band: This frequency band has the highest speeds.
-This band arouses little interest in Belgium and will at first not be made available.
+- The 26 GHz band: This frequency band has the highest speeds.
+This band arouses little interest in Belgium and is not made available yet.

 In addition to those pioneer bands, the 1400 MHz band is also proposed for 5G.
 It offers more download capacity (SDL).